helium/HIP/HIPxx: Anchor Gateways.md

 The Golden Gateway will feature LoRa, BLE, & GPS radio modules, and a hardware key store.

 To make tampering near impossible, traces to the main chips will be buried in the 3rd and 4th layer while potting around chips will also be employed.
-The device will be calibrated upon certification and should anything change occur, the hardware key store will be invalidated.
+The device will be calibrated upon certification and should any change occur, the hardware key store will be invalidated.

 The hardware key store will generate its on-chain identity and this identity will be certified by DeWi upon “blessing” these devices.